 Our Purpose

-The AAN Board advocates for, communicates with, and empowers academic advisors and student services professionals across campus.
+The Academic Advising Network (AAN) Board advocates for, communicates with, and empowers academic advisors and student services professionals across campus.
 The board facilitates opportunities that foster professional growth, personal development, and community building that promotes an engaged and active advising community on campus.

 Guiding Principles